migo007/scan_to_ha/readme.md

-# A Home Assistant Addon that allows to scan directly from a hp scanner to ha
+# A Home Assistant Add-on that allows to scan directly from a hp scanner to ha

 This plugin is just a wrapper for the docker container from: https://github.com/manuc66/node-hp-scan-to